humaans/react-space-router/docs/content/_index.md

 shouldNavigate(e)
 ```

-Checks if the current click event should cause a history push, or should be handled by the browser.
+Check if the current click event should cause a history push, or should be handled by the browser.
 Used internally by the `<Link />` component when intercepting `click` events to let browser handle:

 - cmd/ctrl/alt/shift + click
 - middle mouse click